akashghimireOfficial/AI-Application_System_Final_Project/README.md

  3. As it is a supervised learning method tasks, we needed to create features and labels for each videos used for this project.
 The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **create_dataset()**.
 Every lines of code has been explained using comment.

 4. Finally, we can trained our Transformer model using the features and labels extracted from above processes.
-The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/create_training_datasets.ipynb) and the name of the function is **create_dataset()**.
+The code for this can be found in  this [jupyter file](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/src/training.ipynb).
+The model is created using the funnction **model()**.
+And it was trained like any other tf.keras model.
+And the saved model weight was saved in this [folder](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/tree/master/saved_weight).

 ## what is human action recognition ?